maiziezhoulab/embSV/README.md

 # DipPAV

-DipPAV is a long-reads based, haplotype-specific structural variant detection tool.
-It employs the power of natural language processing to further haplotype reads that do not cover any heterozygous SNPs, generates high-quality haplotype resolved contigs, and compares contigs against reference to accurately extract structural variants.
+DipPAV is a long-reads based, haplotype-resolved assembly-based structural variant detection tool.
+It employs the power of natural language processing to assist partitioning reads for halotype-specific assembly.